ansys/pymapdl/doc/source/contribution_and_api/unit_testing.rst

 Test Validation GitHub workflow
 -------------------------------

-Unit tests and Integration tests are part of the Continuous Integration (CD) approach.
+Unit tests and integration tests are part of the Continuous Integration (CD) approach.
 Combined with the Continuous Development (CD) one, they form the CI/CD approach.
 The latter provides continuous automation and monitoring throughout the application lifecycle: from the coding and testing